-This article helps you understand the relationship between deep learning vs. machine learning.
+This article helps you compare deep learning vs. machine learning.
 You'll learn how the two concepts compare and how they fit into the broader category of artificial intelligence.
-Finally, the article describes how deep learning can be applied to real-world scenarios, such as fraud detection, voice and facial recognition, sentiment analytics, and time series forecasting.
+The article also describes how deep learning can be applied to real-world scenarios such as fraud detection, voice and facial recognition, sentiment analytics, and time series forecasting.

-Deep learning is a subset of machine learning based on artificial neural networks that permit a machine to train itself.
-In this case, the learning process is called deep, because the structure of artificial neural networks consists of multiple input, output, and hidden layers.
-Each layer contains units that transform the input data into information that the next layer can use to perform a certain predictive task.
-Thanks to this structure, a machine is able to learn through its own data processing.
+Deep learning is a subset of machine learning that's based on artificial neural networks.
+The learning process is deep because the structure of artificial neural networks consists of multiple input, output, and hidden layers.
+Each layer contains units that transform the input data into information that the next layer can use for a certain predictive task.
+Thanks to this structure, a machine can learn through its own data processing.

-Machine learning is a subset of artificial intelligence that includes techniques (such as deep learning) that enable machines to improve at tasks with experience.
-In this case, the learning process is based on the following steps:
+Machine learning is a subset of artificial intelligence that uses techniques (such as deep learning) that enable machines to use experience to improve at tasks.
+The learning process is based on the following steps:

 - Use this data to train a model.

 - Consume the deployed model to do an automated predictive task.
 (In other words, call and use the deployed model to receive the predictions returned by the model.)